Haile Homestead: Architecture

 Officially known as Historic Haile Homestead at Kanapaha Plantation, the house was built for Thomas Evans and Serena Chesnut Haile in 1856 as part of their original 1500 acre cotton plantation.
-The Hailes brought with them from South Carolina fifty-six slaves who lived in small one-room frame houses for the slaves.
+The Hailes brought with them from South Carolina fifty-six enslaved persons who lived in small one-room frame houses.
 Billy Watts was a skilled carpenter who supervised most of the homestead construction.
 Henry Gaines, a stonemason from the Stringfellow plantation, was responsible for building the fireplaces, chimneys and support piers on the plantation.
 Johnson Chestnut was a gifted carpenter and furniture maker.

-Four-foot-tall piers of mortared limerock support a foundation of 100-foot-long beams.
-The house is constructed of pine with cypress siding.
+Four-foot-tall piers of mortared limestone rock support a foundation of 100-foot-long beams.
+The house is constructed of yellow pine with cypress siding.

 The house is noted for its "Talking Walls" - over 12,500 writings on its walls by members of the family and friends dating back to the 1850s.

 In the late 1980s, the Haile family partnered with the Alachua Conservation Trust to restore the house.
 Projects include replacing the structure's current shake-shingle roof.

 The museum is open for tours on weekends: Saturdays, 10 am to 2 pm and Sundays, 12 pm to 4 pm.
 The Allen & Ethel Graham Visitors Center and Museum was opened in 2017 and provides additional background and exhibits about the Haile family and the enslaved laborers.